 I can’t quibble about the structure of the event.
-Papers were grouped appropriately and to ensure they tied in with one another.
-I was honoured to be a part of the first ever all-Brontë panel chaired by Christine Alexander.
+Papers were grouped appropriately to ensure they tied in with one another.
+I was honoured to be a part of the first-ever all-Brontë panel chaired by Christine Alexander.
 With regards to the content again, it really was fantastic.
 Some personal highlights for me were listening to the other speakers from my panel, discussing my contrasting view of Charlotte Brontë’s character Elizabeth Hastings with another speaker, learning more about diaries and journals as juvenilia through talks on Opal Whiteley, a fascinating talk on Hartley Coleridge (friend to Branwell Brontë), the wonderful world of Quaker school magazines, and being introduced to the work of child prodigy Barbara Newhall Follett.
 There were so many more interesting papers, but these were the ones which really grabbed me.
 I must also highlight Christine Alexander’s wonderful keynote speech on Charlotte Brontë and print culture on Thursday, as well as her session on editing and the Juvenilia Press which was a nice way to round off the conference.
 However, I was the only person attending who hadn’t already contributed to a Juvenilia Press edition and it would have been nice to have had others in my position in attendance.
-Launching the newsest Juvenilia Press edition on Thursday night (Branwell Brontë’s The Pirate) was also a nice way of kickstarting the conference.
+Launching the newest Juvenilia Press edition on Thursday night (Branwell Brontë’s The Pirate) was also a nice way of kickstarting the conference.

 One final aspect I must mention is my status as an independent scholar in the midst of so many respected critics and writers.
 Although there were other speakers who were technically independent scholars, they were also experts in their fields, published authors, and former teachers and lecturers.
 There wasn’t anybody else like me; a truly independent scholar, unpublished, unknown, and unattached to any particular institution.
-I’ll be honest, I found the PhD candidates easier to mingle with, partially because, although in a very different position to myself, we didn’t have the years, and in some cases, decades of history of working, learning, and teaching together like the other attendees did; it’s a hard, and potentially impossible, circle to crack.
+I’ll be honest, I found the PhD candidates easier to mingle with, partially because, although in a very different position to myself, we didn’t have the years, and in some cases, decades of history of working, learning, and teaching together as the other attendees did; it’s a hard, and potentially impossible, circle to crack.